sofianemdm/StarkNet/README.md

 - Create an ERC721 token contract.
 You can use [this implementation](contracts/token/ERC721/ERC721.cairo) as a base
 - Deploy it to the testnet (check the constructor for the needed arguments.
 Also note that the arguments should be decimals.)

-// Can specify here that the args are from the parameter inputs.
+#### Comment: Can specify here that the args are from the parameter inputs.
 Also could specify that you can mint the token directly to the Evaluator as the third arg and save you time transferring.

 ```bash
 nile compile contracts/token/ERC721/ERC721.cairo
 nile deploy ERC721 arg1 arg2 arg3 --network goerli
 ```

-// Needs to explain how to read the Starknet CLI and get the correct info.
+#### Comment: Needs to explain how to read the Starknet CLI and get the correct info.
 Currently the contract address is most readable on Voyager.

 - Give token #1 to Evaluator contract // Clarify, where to send?
 Evaluator contract address.
 What steps to take before sending.